azaman24/Weekly-Checklist-Project/README.md

 # Weekly Checklist Project
-This project allows the user to put in tasks into a selected day.
-The user can either check off the tasks or delete them.
+This project allows the user to input tasks which are neatly stored in the task list of the day selected by them.
+Users are able to mark tasks as completed or delete them as need.
-The project demonstrates my understanding of html, css, and javascript.
+This project demonstrates my proficiency in HTML, CSS, and JavaScript.